CVA-01: Details

 The CVA-01 would have displaced no more than 54,500 tons, with a flight deck length (including the bridle arrester boom) of 963 ft 3 in and 189 ft wide.
 Overall width was 231 ft 4 in.
-The size of the flight deck, combined with steam catapults and arrester gear, would have enabled the carriers to operate the latest jets.
+The size of the flight deck, combined with steam catapults and arrester gear would have enabled the carriers to operate the latest jets.
 The two 250 ft long catapults, which could operate aircraft of maximum weight of 70,000 lb were set at 4 degrees apart.
 There were four take-off positions to operate V/STOL aircraft.

-Initially no armour was planned but was added to the magazines, ship sides and hangar bringing displacement up to 54,500 tons.
+Initially, no armour was planned but was added to the magazines, ship sides, and hangar bringing displacement up to 54,500 tons.

 The sketch included 30 Buccaneer strike and Sea Vixen fighter aircraft.
-The variable geometry aircraft under design to Operational Requirement OR.346 was expected to be carried later.
+The variable geometry aircraft under design to Operational Requirement OR.346 was expected to be carried out later.

+In an Intervention Study (IWP/65) against Indonesia made in 1965, the Royal Navy assumed two carriers, CVA-01 and HMS Hermes (R12) operating 400 nautical miles off the southern coast of Java, would have 31 Buccaneers (24 for CVA-01 and 7 for Hermes) and 24 Phantoms (12 for CVA-01 and 12 for Hermes) to take on the Indonesian air force of the mid-1970s equipped with 20 Tu-16 Badger bombers and 20 Yak-28 Brewer bombers, deployed at six airfields.

-The aircraft complement in the design approved on 27 January 1966 was a mix of 36 British specification McDonnell Douglas Phantom II fleet defence fighter (with secondary strike role) and Blackburn Buccaneer low-level strike aircraft, four early-warning aircraft, five anti-submarine helicopters and two search-and-rescue helicopters.
+The aircraft complement in the design approved on 27 January 1966 was a mix of 36 British specification McDonnell Douglas Phantom II fleet defence fighters (with secondary strike role) and Blackburn Buccaneer low-level strike aircraft, four early-warning aircraft, five anti-submarine helicopters, and two search-and-rescue helicopters.

-Defences included an Ikara anti-submarine system and a Sea Dart anti-aircraft missile (then under development) on the quarter deck.
+Defences included an Ikara anti-submarine system and a Sea Dart anti-aircraft missile (then under development) on the quarterdeck.
 The Ikara was deleted from the design in February 1965.

 The large 'Broomstick' radar dome above the central island on the carrier was planned to be a Type 988 Anglo-Dutch 3D radar, which would subsequently be fitted on the Royal Netherlands Navy Tromp-class frigates, although this would not have been fitted to the final carrier as Britain pulled out of the project.